 With its 42 millimeters in diameter (51 mm lug to lug) and less than 10 millimeters thick, the Archimede Klassik 42 Bicolor is on a larger side of the industry’s golden ratio, but still within its boundaries.
 Its profile is relatively thin and elegant, the lugs are just long enough for it to comfortably hug your wrist, and the 8 mm setting crown gives you just enough grip to manipulate the mechanism without any problem.

-However, it must be noted that, trying to make the Klassik 42 as affordable as it is, the German brand has also cut a couple of costs here and there.
+However, it must be noted that trying to make the Klassik 42 as affordable as it is, the German brand has also cut a couple of pennies here and there.

 See also: Limes Pharo Cartouche Automatic